 Over and above any savings in time that this online associative group analysis technique based on a hypertext network may have over an offline version, it also has the feature of obviating the need for an external jury to assess whether different associations collected in isolation actually have the same meaning to the participants, in a grouping task.
 This is because participants can themselves choose whether to add a new association, or select what they consider to be an equivalent expression of an existing association.
 Further, the online version obviates the need for the jury to judge whether an association evoked positive or negative feelings for the participants.
-Instead, after playing the word associations they made held positive or negative meanings for them.
+Instead, after playing the word association game participants themselves can be asked to indicate whether the associations they made held positive or negative meanings for them.

-Figure 15: Data Collection using an Online Association Test -Capturing the Affective Polarity of Associations
+Figure 15: Data Collection using an Online Association Test - Capturing the Affective Polarity of Associations